infinigence/STAlloc/README.md

-# Artifact for "Reducing GPU Memory Fragmentation via Spatio-Temporal Planning for Efficient Large-Scale Model Training"
+# Artifact for "STAlloc: Enhancing Memory Efficiency in Large-Scale Model Training with Spatio-Temporal Planning"

 This repository contains the artifact accompanying our paper: